-Note: Any credit that is more than the tax liability may be carried back three years or forward for the next five years.
-If you are carrying this credit back or forward, also complete form TC-40LIC, Utah Low-Income Housing Tax Credit Carryback and/or Carryforward.
+Note: You may carry back three years or forward for the next five years any credit that is more than your tax liability.
+If you are carrying this credit forward or back, also complete form TC-40LIC, Utah Low-Income Housing Tax Credit Carryback and/or Carryforward.

-For more information contact:

-Utah Housing Corporation

-2479 S Lake Park Blvd.

-West Valley City, UT 84120
+Utah Housing Corporation 2479 S Lake Park Blvd.
+West Valley City, UT 84120 801-902-8200 utahhousingcorp.org

-801-902-8200

-utahhousingcorp.org